cybersokari/allure-report-deployer/README.md

 ---

-#### Q5: What happens if I don’t set WEBSITE_ID?
+#### Q5: What happens if I don’t set REPORT_ID?
-- **A**: If `WEBSITE_ID` is not set, Allure reports will not be generated, only your result files will be backed up to Storage.
+- **A**: If `REPORT_ID` is not set, Allure reports will not be generated, only your result files will be backed up to Storage.
 You must provide an identifier for the hosted site.

 ---